AndreiGanichev/knowledge-base/Software/Architecture/Evolutionary architecture.md

 > To build an evolvable system, architects must think about how the system might evolve across all the important dimensions.

+## Architecture dimensions

+> Before trying to build an evolutionary architecture, make sure developers can evolve the data as well (см. [[Evolutionary data]]).

 An evolutionary architecture consists of three primary aspects: incremental change, fitness functions, and appropriate coupling.

 ## Incremental change